augusticor/linktree-clone/README.md

 ### npm run test

-Runs the test of the application, four test suits
+Runs the test of the application, four test suits using [Vitest](https://vitest.dev/).
+Yes migrated from enzyme to Vitest.

-npm install -D @testing-library/jest-dom @testing-library/react @testing-library/user-event @wojtekmaj/enzyme-adapter-react-17 enzyme enzyme-to-json
+### npm run build

+Builds the production ready app version